edelveiss/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-The biggest difference between map() and forEach() is the returning value.
+The forEach() method returns undefined and map() returns a new array of the same size with the transformed elements.
+Even if they do the same job, the returning value remains different.
+ -forEach() calls a provided function on each element in an array.
+This callback is allowed to mutate the calling array.
+ -map() has an ability to chain other methods.

 2. What is the difference between a function and a method?

+Function is a set of code to do some task in JavaScript.
+Method is also a function which is used as a property in Object.

 3. What is closure?

+A closure is the combination of a function enclosed together with references to its lexical environment.
+A closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+  1. Implicit binding: in this case, when you invoke a function, on the left side of the dot will be and object that is 'this' refers to.
+This only applys to objects and methods.

+  2. Explicit binding: methods like call(), apply(), bind() can refer 'this' to any object.
+These methods allow us to exlicitly state what 'this' refers to.

+  3. New binding: 'new' keyword constructs a new object and 'this' refers to this particular object.

+  4. Global binding: if none of the other rules applyes, 'this' refers to the global object - to the window, unless you are in a strict mode.
+In this case it returns 'underfind'.

 5. Why do we need super() in an extended class?

+The super keyword refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 ## Project Set up